-Bebop to Hip-Hop
+Behop to Hip-Hop 3 crs.
+3 hrs.

 MUS 109 explores the music of Bebop and Hip-Hop, their social relevance, global influence and popularity, along with societal interpretation and criticism.
 From Louis Armstrong, Dizzy Gillespie and Charlie Parker to Mos Def, Tupac and Jay-Z and beyond, MUS 109 demonstrates that while each of these genres of music is distinct, possessing its own conventions, performance practices, and formal qualities, they are also grounded in similar techniques and conceptual frameworks identified with African American musical traditions.
 Credit will be granted for only MUS 109, or 122, or MUS 104.